Orange processing plant in South Africa

 Under the apartheid regime, people from the disadvantaged sections of the population did not generally receive any form of vocational training that actually met the needs of the modern labour market.
 The skilled labour shortage is now holding back the ambitious growth plans of the government and the corporate sector.

 Job seekers are also facing competition from millions of migrant workers from neighbouring countries, who hope to find income opportunities in South Africa.
-One sign of growing social tension is the repeated outbreak of anti-immigrant violence, most recently – on an increased scale – in 2019.
+This has resulted in an increase in social tensions.
+In the past few years, anti-immigrant violence has broken out repeatedly.

 Development potential